symfony/symfony/README.md

 commerce.
 You decide how far you want to go, and we'll be by your side.

 **Les-Tilleuls.coop** is a team of 70+ Symfony experts who can help you design, develop and fix your projects.
-We provide a wide range of professional services including development, consulting, coaching, training and audits.
-We also are highly skilled in JS, Go and DevOps.
+We provide a wide range of professional services, including development, consulting, coaching, training, and audits.
+We also are highly skilled in JS, Go, and DevOps.
 We are a worker cooperative!

-As a professional software service provider, **basecom** implements customized solutions in the areas of e-commerce, PIM solutions and web portals.
+As a professional software service provider, **basecom** implements customized solutions in the areas of e-commerce, PIM solutions, and web portals.
 With their experience and certified expertise, they have been one of the most renowned Symfony specialists in Germany for many years.